A close up look at a some profiteroles decorated with pink sprinkles. They are made into a croquembouche.

 Croquembouche

-This recipe makes enough profiteroles for 1 medium croquembouche.
+This profiterole recipe will make enough for 1 medium croquembouche.
 I use a cone form on the inside to shape the croquembouche, which also takes up space.
-If you are making a larger tower or if you are not using a cone to form the croquembouche, you can double the recipe.
+If you are making a larger tower or if you are not using a cone to form the croquembouche, double the recipe.

 Ingredients for Profiteroles